 Be AdventureSmart during the Covid-19 Outbreak

-- Enjoy active outdoor recreation in your local area, while practicing good social distancing at all times
+- Enjoy active outdoor recreation in your local area, while practising good social distancing at all times

 - Do not travel to popular tourist areas and reduce the risk of groups gathering in one place